How to Finish a Basement Bathroom – install the old work electrical box and wire vanity light switch.

 Vanity Light Switch Electrical Wiring

-A single NM 14/2 cable is used to wire the single pole switch.
-The neutral (white) wire is relabeled as hot (black) per the wiring diagram since it serves as a hot wire in this switch application.
+A single NM 14/2 cable is used to wire the single pole light switch.
+The neutral (white) wire is recoded as hot by coloring the end black with a felt tip marker per the bathroom wiring diagram because it serves as a hot wire in this light switch application:

-Needle nose pliers are used form a hook in the ground wire.
+Needle nose pliers are used form a hook in the ground wire to connect the light switch ground screw:

-The ground wire is slipped around the ground screw.
+The ground wire is hooked around the light switch ground screw:

-Use the needle nose pliers to close hook around the ground screw.
-Then tighten the ground screw to secure the wire.
+Use the needle nose pliers to close the ground around the ground screw, then tighten the ground screw:

-The light switch is now wired as shown.
-Notice the single pole light switch makes/breaks the hot wire circuit which is the reason for relabeling the neutral wire as hot.
+The light switch wiring connections are complete.
+The single pole light switch makes/breaks the hot wire circuit which is the reason for recoding the white neutral wire as black for hot:

-The “old work” junction box and light switch is ready to be mounted in the wall.
-I’ve extended the wings on the junction box to illustrate how they extended inside the wall when the screws are tightened.
+The old work electrical box and light switch is ready to be mounted in the drywall.
+I’ve extended old work box swing-clamps to illustrate how these automatically rotate and grab the interior wall when the mounting screws are tightened:

-Fold the wings closed and insert the junction box into the wall.
-Tighten the two mounting screws until the wings grab fast, but don’t over tighten or you’ll crack the drywall.
+Close the swing-clamps closed and insert the old work switch box into the wall.
+Tighten the two mounting screws until the swing-clamps and drawn against the drywall, but don’t over tighten or you’ll crush the drywall.

-Notice which end of the light switch is marked TOP or UP, fold the wires inside the junction box and fasten the two screws to mount the switch.
-Lastly, attached the face plates to the GFCI outlet and light switch.
+Notice which end of the light switch is marked TOP or UP on back and reorient the switch if needed.
+Fold the wires in the switch box and fasten the switch mounting screws.
+Attach the face plates to the GFCI electrical outlet and vanity light switch.

-The switches and outlets are labeled here for clarity:
+The basement bathroom switches and outlets are labeled here for clarity: